Jane Oldfield Counselling

 Get in touch

-I offer a initial session without charge to explore the possibility of working together.
+I offer an initial session without charge to explore the possibility of working together.
 This will give us both the opportunity to ask any questions we may have about each other and for us to decide if we feel we can work together.

 Please use the contact form below or call or text me on 07958 020372.